 In a small saucepan over medium-high heat, add in the water, the finely grated carrots and salt.
-Bring to a small boil (this is to cook the carrots a little bit so they aren't crunchy in your oatmeal).
+Bring to a simmer (this is to cook the carrots a little bit so they aren't crunchy in your oatmeal).

-Once the water comes to a small boil, turn the heat down to medium and stir in the oats, raisins, cinnamon, allspice, vanilla extract, walnuts and crushed pineapple.
+Once the water comes to a simmer, turn the heat down to medium and stir in the oats, raisins, cinnamon, allspice, vanilla extract, walnuts and crushed pineapple.
 Simmer for oats for ~3-4minutes, stirring frequently.

 Stir in the brown sugar and milk until the oats are creamy and desired consistency of oats is reached.
 Simmer for another 1-2 minutes to heat milk.

 Serve warm and top with more walnuts, cinnamon, brown sugar and a dollop of yogurt.

 I made this recipe with both a larger shred carrot and a fine shred on the carrot.
 Both are delicious, but I like the finely shred carrot more.
 Use the smallest holes on your box grater or even a microplane.